CP4021 - Critical and Contextual Studies 1 (Visual Communication) (2023/24)

 Drawing a wide variety of visual communication practice, you will produce your own timelines, working in small groups, with your own identified agendas, mapping points, referenced art and design works, and historical and theoretical contexts.
 Underpinned by a series of core texts, the narrative of this teaching block is to interlink concepts of research and mapping, decentring the canon and bringing your own voices to an ‘archaeology of knowledge’.

 Balance of independent study and scheduled teaching activity

-4. to articulate a critical understanding of the objects of their study, using a range of written forms of presentation, noting specific terms, languages, references, genres and audiences;
+1. to articulate a critical understanding of the objects of your study, using suitable written and visual forms of presentation, appropriately using specific terms, language, and academic referencing;

-5. to become aware of the relationship between the theories and practices of their discipline in its creative application;
+2. to discuss the relationship between the theories and practices of your discipline;

-6. to effectively respond to and reflect upon feedback on their own work in order to develop and improve their learning.
+6. to manage your own studies, reflecting on and effectively responding to feedback on your work in order to develop and improve your learning.

 Module assessment criteria:

 1. engagement with the learning process and study skills;

 2. quality of content (research, accuracy, relevance, scope);